AdityaKK0407/my_lox/README.md

 - In REPL mode, semicolon is not required
 - Every expression returns a value that is printed to console
+- To exit a REPL, enter `exit`

 ## File

-- All statements except if-else, loops, functions and classes must end with semi-colon
+- All statements except if-else, loops, functions and classes must end with semicolon
 - Command line arguments can be provided to main function

 ## Language